-The Leadership Major seeks to develop effective, ethical, and diverse leaders whose goal is to maximize achievement in schools and other organizations.
-The program provides skill applications that provide the connection between the knowledge and inquiry skills developed in the core curriculum and research courses and school or organizational improvement.
+The Leadership major develops effective, ethical, and diverse leaders who can lead organizations in a rapidly changing world.
+Skill applications serve as the connection between knowledge and inquiry.
+The skills developed in the core leadership, interdisciplinary, and research curricula contribute to the development of a culture of continuous organizational improvement.